Is there a ChurchSuite instruction manual?

 Like ChurchSuite, browsers and operating systems change; sometimes in response to bug or security fixes; but certainly as service providers pursue improvement in order to compete with other systems.
 An example of such a change was the move to only allow responsive enabled web sites to show in Google's search engine results.
 This forced a massive re-write of code throughout ChurchSuite and many things had to change visually.

-With every new Android, Apple, and Windows system and devices, this inevitably results in changes in ChurchSuite.
+With every new Android, Apple, and Windows operating system release and new device, this inevitably results in changes in ChurchSuite.

-Yes, resist as we may do sometimes, churches change.
+Yes, resist as we may, sometimes churches change too!
 New ministries, new ideas, new strategies and priorities.
 ChurchSuite exists to help serve churches in meeting the demands of these changes.
 A good example is the introduction of multi-site functionality.
-This feature caused radical changes through every part of ChurchSuite and any printed instruction manual that pre-existed multi-site would now be largely useless.
+This feature caused radical changes through every part of ChurchSuite and any printed instruction manual that pre-existed multi-site would now be largely useless, or at best misleading.
+It's like the church member that clings to their 20 year old printed church contact directory - most of the people have long since changed their contact details, move home or church, or died!

-Instead of a printed instruction manual, we have focussed on a more effective and efficient method of managing and communicating how to use ChurchSuite, by producing online Support Articles.
-Support Article can easily be produced in response to a new feature and existing articles can be updated simply in response to enhancements, "fixes", or changes to functionality.
+Instead of a printed instruction manual, we have focussed on a more effective and efficient method of managing and communicating how to use ChurchSuite, producing online Support Articles.
+Support Article can easily be produced in response to a new feature and existing articles can be updated simply in response to enhancements, fixes, and changes in functionality.

-Support articles are always available from within your ChurchSuite account - they fully searchable and context-suggested, which means depending on what you're doing, relevant articles will be suggested.
+Support articles are always available from every page within your ChurchSuite account - they fully searchable and context-suggested, which means depending on what you're doing, relevant articles will be suggested right where you're working.

-Therefore, if you do need a printed manual our suggestion is to use the "print" option (using the printer icon at the top of every article) to print into a PDF file those articles you want in your manual.
-You can save these PDF-printed files locally on your hard drive and then compile them into an instruction manual (e.g. using Adobe Acrobat Pro).
+Therefore, if you do need a printed manual our suggestion is to use the "print" option (using the printer icon at the top of every support article) to print into a PDF file of just those articles you want in your manual.
+You can save these PDF-printed files locally on your hard drive and then compile them into an instruction manual (e.g. using a PDF tool such as Adobe Acrobat Pro).
 You can even annotate the articles by adding your own bespoke notes to them.
 Your compiled PDF manual can then be circulated electronically - we don't encourage printing hard copies as the paper usage will be huge!

 We hope this suggestion is helpful.